reeteesha-roy/Brain-Tumor-Detection-using-YOLOv11/README.md

-# Brain Tumor Detection using YOLOv11
+# 🧠 Brain Tumor Detection using YOLOv11

-## 🧠 Brain Tumor Detection using YOLOv11n

 This project leverages `YOLOv11n.pt` (**You Only Look Once**) to detect and classify brain tumors in medical images.
 Using deep learning and computer vision techniques, the model identifies and localizes tumors to support early detection and diagnosis efforts.